Deluxo/gochatp2p/README.md

 To end the session, simply close the window.

-This app is more of a fun than something serious, though feel free to fork, request for pulls or comment.
+This app is more of a fun home project than something serious, though feel free to fork, request for pulls or comment.

 Have a good day!